Jann Freed

-Jann E. Freed is professor emeritus of business management and recipient of the Mark and Kay DeCook Endowed Chair in Leadership and Character Development at Central College in Pella, Iowa where she had a 30-year career.
-Dr. Freed is the author of several books and articles on continuous improvement in higher education and one book on learner-centered assessment on college campuses.
+Jann E. Freed is professor emeritus of business management and is the Mark and Kay DeCook Endowed Chair in Leadership and Character Development at Central College in Pella, Iowa, where she had a 30-year career.
+Freed is the author of several books and articles on continuous improvement in higher education and one book on learner-centered assessment on college campuses.
 Freed is also a researcher and author, and focuses on the skills of effective leaders.
 She has been largely collected by libraries worldwide.

 Early life and education

-Freed completed a B.A. in Business Management, from Central College in Pella, Iowa, in 1977.
-She earned an M.B.A. in Business Administration from Drake University, Des Moines, Iowa, in 1981 and received her Ph.D. in Higher Education Administration with a concentration in Research and Evaluation from Iowa State University, Ames, Iowa, in 1987.
+Freed completed a Bachelor of Arts in Business Management, from Central College in Pella, Iowa, in 1977.
+She earned an Master of Business Administration from Drake University, Des Moines, Iowa, in 1981 and received her Ph.D. in Higher Education Administration with a concentration in Research and Evaluation from Iowa State University, Ames, Iowa, in 1987.

 Career

-Freed had a 30-year career (1981-2011) at Central College located in Pella, IA.
-Dr. Freed was promoted to Full Professor in 1998.
+Freed had a 30-year career (1981–2011) at Central College located in Pella, Iowa.
+Freed was promoted to Full Professor in 1998.
 She developed and designed teaching methodologies at the college level for management and marketing courses including Organizational Behavior, Organizational Leadership, Strategic Management, and Marketing.
-Dr. Freed was elected and appointed to administrative roles including: Academic Quality Improvement Program (AQIP) Coordinator; Interim Vice-President of Academic Affairs; Division Chair of Behavioral Sciences; and Department Chair of Economics, Accounting, and Business Management.
+Freed was elected and appointed to administrative roles including: Academic Quality Improvement Program (AQIP) Coordinator; Interim Vice-President of Academic Affairs; Division Chair of Behavioral Sciences; and Department Chair of Economics, Accounting, and Business Management.

 Freed held the position of chair of Newcomer's Program Association for the Study of Higher Education.
 She was a member of the executive committee of the Midwest Business Administration Association International, and acted as its president in 2011.
 She was a member of the advisory council of the North America Management Society, and served a term as its President, receiving a Leadership Award in 2011.

 Freed has co-authored four books and many articles about continuous improvement and the skills of effective leaders.
 She writes regularly for the Des Moines Business Record on leadership and related topics and was a TEDxDesMoines Speaker in 2013.

 In 2014 Freed is a Certified Change Management Consultant with the Genysys Group in Des Moines, Iowa.
 In this position she works with organizations and their leaders to initiate long-term change.